NREL/eagle-jobs/README.md

 Below are the key details of this repository:

-* `The sample dataset is the first 1000 jobs submitted to Eagle on or after January 1, 2019`.
+* The sample dataset is the first 1000 jobs submitted to Eagle on or after January 1, 2019.

-* `All potentially sensitive information (such as user names, project titles, and account information) has been anonymized to generic labels (e.g. user003, account098, etc.).`
+* All potentially sensitive information (such as user names, project titles, and account information) has been anonymized to generic labels (e.g. user003, account098, etc.).

 * The data is saved in the `data` directory in csv, json, and pkl formats.